 Selma LagerlöfI Want To Set the World in MotionAnna-Karin Palm

-Selma Lagerlöf (1858-1940), revered by readers, lauded by critics and loved around the world.
-Behind the public image of the Nobel Prize winner we find a brave, unapologetic woman with audacious plans for her future and a staunch defender of women’s rights.
+Selma Lagerlöf (1858-1940) was revered by readers, lauded by critics, and loved around the world.
+Behind the public image of the Nobel Prize-winner we find a brave, unapologetic woman with audacious plans for her future, and a staunch defender of women’s rights.

-Anna-Karin Palm pens Lagerlöf’s life with the skill and appreciation of a literary author, viewing Selma’s own set of ideas and rich inner life as the keystone of her celebrated authorship.
-In this rich and lyrical book, Palm depicts Lagerlöf’s important female friendships, the struggle for women’s emancipation and the right to vote; the burning questions of the time.
-The struggles and doubts of any artist are present in the author’s life, but so too is the unwavering self-confidence and the strong dedication of a woman who forged her own path, both in life and in literature.
+Anna-Karin Palm renders Lagerlöf’s life with the skill and appreciation of a literary author, viewing Selma’s own set of ideas and rich inner life as the keystone of her celebrated authorship.
+In this detailed and lyrical biography, Palm depicts Lagerlöf’s important female friendships, the struggle for women’s emancipation and right to vote—the burning questions of the time.
+The struggles and doubts of any artist are present in the author’s life, but so too are the unwavering self-confidence and the strong dedication of a woman who forged her own path, both in life and in literature.

-Selma Lagerlöf: I want to set the world in motion brings Lagerlöf vividly to life, and provides a fascinating insight into the life of an author who is still able to set the world in motion today, a hundred years later.
+Selma Lagerlöf: I want to set the world in motion brings Lagerlöf vividly to life, providing a fascinating insight into the life of an author who is still able to set the world in motion today, a hundred years later.